Arkaeriit/ajtcalc/README.md

 ### Programming with ajtcalc

-Even if I don't advice it becaus it is quite tidious you can use ajtcalc as an interpreter for a turing compatible language.
-To access a value you have to call it's position on the stack.
+Even if I don't advise it because it is quite tedious you can use ajtcalc as an interpreter for a turing compatible language.
+To access a value you have to call its position on the stack.
 You can call a function you wrote with the `run` function.
 You can do conditional branching with the functions `ifBE` and `ifGT`.
 You should hide the calculations that aren't interesting with the functions `q` ou `quiet`.

 #### Creating a function

 To create a function, you must write it in a new file.
 You should start it with `stackSave()` to ensure that the code executed inside the function doesn't affect the rest of the program.
 The file must end with `stackBack(Exp1,...,ExpN)` where the content of the stackBack is what your function return.
-To call your function from a file you mist put it's argument on top of the stack and then call it with `run(nameOfTheFileOfYourFunction)`.
+To call your function from a file you mist put its argument on top of the stack and then call it with `run(nameOfTheFileOfYourFunction)`.

 #### Example

-Inside the example folder is a program that ask the user for three numbers and then return them sorted.
+Inside the example folder is a program that asks the user for three numbers and then returns them sorted.
 You can try it by typing `ajtcalc file main.ajt` inside of the example folder.

 ### List of all functions